Why is Tepid Water Important for Emergency Showers?

 ThermOmegaTech to Attend Process Expo 2023 in Chicago to Feature In-Demand Maintenance and Safety Solutions

-THERMOMEGATECH ATTENDING PROCESS EXPO 2023 IN CHICAGO AT MCCORMICK PLACE TO SHOWCASE SAFETY AND MAINTENANCE PRODUCTS ON OCTOBER 23-25
+THERMOMEGATECH TO ATTEND PROCESS EXPO 2023 IN CHICAGO AT MCCORMICK PLACE TO SHOWCASE SAFETY AND MAINTENANCE PRODUCTS ON OCTOBER 23-25

 THERMOMEGATECH PRODUCTSWashdown & Tepid Water Group at the Process Expo

 ThermOmegaTech’s highest priority is safety!
-They have developed tepid water solutions for emergency showers and eyewash stations to meet OSHA and ANSI requirements, and also prevent water lines from freezing or overheating to protect personnel and ensure a safe working environment.
+They have developed tepid water solutions for emergency showers and eyewash stations to meet OSHA and ANSI requirements and prevent water lines from freezing or overheating to protect personnel and ensure a safe working environment.

 Factory-packaged with ThermOmegaTech’s Therm-O-Mix®, the ESS combines cold and tank-heated hot water to deliver a constant 85°F tepid water outlet temperature at the point of use.
-The unit is completely mechanical and requires no outside electricity to function, making it particularly ideal for explosion-proof industrial environments.
+The unit is completely mechanical and requires no outside electricity, making it ideal for explosion-proof industrial environments.
 See how the Therm-O-Mix® station works here.

 Federal regulations require that any facility where workers may be exposed to hazardous or corrosive materials must have immediate access to a tepid water emergency drench system to protect the eyes and body in the event of accidental exposure.
 The Therm-O-Mix® station consistently supplies tepid water on demand to these fixtures to meet OSHA and ANSI Z358.1 safety requirements.
 Read more about ThermOmegaTech’s Therm-O-Mix® station here.